Levant-vACC/Levant-vACC-library/docs/Aerodromes/ORBB FIR/Sulaimaniyah (ORSU)/Sulaimaniyah.md

 ### Circuits
 VFR Circuits are permitted on runways **13** and **31**.

-All VFR aircraft wishing to do remain in the circuit at Sulaymaniyah shall be issued `A060` and the following circuit directions:
+All VFR aircraft wishing to do remain in the circuit at Sulaimaniyah shall be issued `A060` and the following circuit directions:

 | Runway | Direction |
 | ------ | --------- |